JWST Dithering Overview

 See also: NIRCam Small Grid Dithers

 The allowable options for small grid dithers are selectable simply by choosing the appropriate dither pattern in a given template where it is defined.
 The details of the implementation (e.g., use of the fine steering mirror) are hidden from the user.
-See the individual instrument dither articles listed above for details.
+See the individual instrument dither articles listed at the top of this article (also listed next) for details.

 Dithers and spectroscopy